Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Experiments

 This behavior differs from classic BAI, where suboptimal arms are typically chosen less often.
 In instances like this, algorithms designed for standard BAI (e.g., track-and-stop) become suboptimal because they do not take full advantage of the post-action context information.

 We compare Algorithm \ref{algo: sep} (STS) with the following two baselines: (i) \emph{Track-and-Stop (TS).} This classic algorithm ignores the context values and applies D-tracking to the actions. (ii) \emph{Lazy Track-and-Stop (LTS).} It can be shown that the BAI problem with a separator post-action context can be reduced to a BAI problem in linear bandits, while the mean values of the reward distributions are bounded.
-For more details on this reduction, refer to Appendix \ref{apd: experiment}.
+For more details on this reduction, refer to Section \ref{sec: non-optimal-linear}.
 Consequently, identifying the best action translates into best-arm identification in a finite-arm linear bandit.
-We then apply Lazy Track-and-Stop \cite{linear-lazy-jedra2020optimal}, which is an optimal algorithm for BAI in linear bandits.
+We then apply Lazy Track-and-Stop \citep{linear-lazy-jedra2020optimal}, which is an optimal algorithm for BAI in linear bandits.

-Figure \ref{fig: sep-average-T} illustrates the average number of arm pulls for each algorithm on the instance in Equation \eqref{eq: sep-instance}, aggregated over at least $150$ runs for each algorithm.
+Figure \ref{fig: sep-average-T} illustrates the average number of arm pulls for each algorithm on the instance in Equation \eqref{eq: sep-instance}, aggregated over $150$ runs for each algorithm.
 Figure \ref{fig: sep-w-distance} shows the average $L^2$ distance of the vector $\frac{\Nb^{Z}(t)}{t}$ from the optimal frequency of contexts $\wzstar{\bmu}$ over time, which captures the convergence speed of each algorithm.
-As the figures demonstrate, ignoring the post-action contexts can lead to significant sub-optimality, which is even more pronounced in the separator setting compared to the non-separator setting.
+As the figures demonstrate, ignoring the post-action contexts can lead to significant sub-optimality.